 Motor Vehicle Regulations

-The College's Motor Vehicle Regulations are enacted to increase safety on campus and to provide an orderly process for the operation of motor vehicles.
+The College's Motor Vehicle Regulations were developed in order to increase safety on campus and to provide an orderly process for the operation of motor vehicles.
 It is the responsibility of all students, faculty and staff to register their vehicle and obey these regulations.

 - All vehicles parked on campus require a parking permit and must be registered with the Office of Security and Safety.

 - BCCC parking permits are free and must be visible at all times.

 - You may register as many vehicles as needed, since permits may not be transferred from one vehicle to another.

 - Please adhere or hang parking permits behind the interior rear view mirror of the vehicle so they are visible through the front windshield.

 - Temporary parking permits must be obtained by students and employees who use a leased, rented or borrowed vehicle.
 Please obtain a temporary permit from the Office of Security and Safety before parking your vehicle.

 - Student parking is permitted in Lots A, B, C, D, and E.